Table of Contents

 "to be as simple as possible, delivering the richest data possible, using the smallest memory/CPU footprint possible, but without in any way compromising the basic fundamental task of delivering quote and trade updates as fast as the state of the art allows."

-A common initial task in any feed processing application is mapping the feed symbol strings to your data structures.
-A task that if done improperly, will consume a lot of CPU time (imagine a string compare for each update -- at 150,000 updates/second).
-Each quote/trade update in NxCoreAPI offers several fields in memory (4 actually) to assist various methods of FAST symbol mapping.
+To illustrate this, for example, a common initial task in any feed processing application is mapping the feed symbol strings to your data structures.
+Done improperly, this will consume a lot of CPU time (imagine a string compare for each update -- at 5 million updates/second).
+Each quote/trade update in NxCoreAPI offers several fields in memory to assist various methods of FAST symbol mapping.
 Two of these fields are unique slots in each symbol space that you can fill with any 32-bit value you wish, and will be preserved automatically and appear each time that symbol updates.
-One incredibly simple, yet effective symbol mapping method would be to store your data stucture for each symbol in one of those slots which would reduce your indexing time cost to nil.
+One incredibly simple, yet effective, symbol mapping method would be to store your data stucture for each symbol in one of those slots which would reduce your indexing time cost to nil.

 NxCore Server Components

-The NxCore Feed Processor resides on the NxCore Network that reads in real-time data streams, perform analysis, and then outputs the NxCore Feed for distribution to the NxCore Feed Servers.
+The NxCore Feed Processors reside on the NxCore Network that reads in real-time data streams, performs analysis, and then outputs the NxCore Feed for distribution to the NxCore Feed Servers.

 NxCore Feed Server